Channels

 | Override | SCRIBE_GRAPHQL_PARSER_MAX_TOKENS (optional) |

-channels.graphql.parser.max-tokens = 15000channels.graphql.parser.max-tokens = ${?SCRIBE_GRAPHQL_PARSER_MAX_TOKENS}channels.graphql.socket
+channels.graphql.parser.max-tokens = 15000channels.graphql.parser.max-tokens = ${?SCRIBE_GRAPHQL_PARSER_MAX_TOKENS}channels.graphql.signals

 Section titled “channels.graphql.socket”Socket reference for GraphQL API.